Not only does the NMC require you to pay your registration fee annually, you are also required to hold professional indemnity.

 As an RCN member, rcn.org.uk/get-help/your-contract is your best source of advice for issues relating to employment contracts should you have any queries, but here are some key things you should be made aware of.

-Employment contracts set out terms and conditions – usually a range of promises made by the employer covering such matters as holidays, sick pay and working conditions.
+Employment contracts set out the terms and conditions which govern the employment relationship such as pay, job title, location, holidays, sick pay and working conditions.

 You may be asked to work a probationary period.
 These are not defined by law, but may be included as a term of your contract.
 The contract should make clear how long the probationary period will last and whether it can be extended.
 Some employers will offer less favourable terms and conditions, and a lower salary during the probationary period.
-This is allowed providing it’s stated in your contract.
+This is allowed providing it’s stated in your contract and not contrary to the law, such as the national minimum wage.

 Changes to your contract are generally unlawful unless both parties – you and your employer – agree to them.
 Generally, changes to your job description should only be made by agreement between you and your employer.